 - 1. Confocal Raman Spectroscopy (CRS) was used to measure the homogeneity of the solid mixture of ibuprofen in PVP.
-It was described that a standard deviation in drug content smaller than 10% indicative of homogeneous distribution.
-Because of the pixel size of 2μm3, uncertainty remains about the presence of nano-sized amorphous drug particles. - Using IR or FTIR, the extent of interactions between drug and matrix can be measured.
-The interactions are indicative for the mode of incorporation of the drug, because separately dispersed drug molecules will have more drug-matrix interactions than when the drug is present in amorphous clusters or other multimolecule arrangements. - 3.
+It was described that a standard deviation in drug content smaller than 10% was indicative of homogeneous distribution.
+Because of the pixel size of 2μm3, uncertainty remains about presence the of nano-sized amorphous drug particles. - 2.
+Using IR or FTIR, the extent of interactions between drug and matrix can be measured.
+The interactions are indicative for the mode of incorporation of the drug, because separately dispersed drug molecules will have more drug-matrix interactions than when the drug is present in amorphous clusters or other multi-molecule arrangements. - 3.
 Temperature Modulated Differential Scanning Calorimetry (TMDSC) can be used to assess the degree of mixing of an incorporated drug.
-Due to modulation, reversible the and irreversible events can be separated.
-For example, glass transitions (reversible) separated from are crystallization or relaxation (irreversible) in amorphous materials.
+Due to modulation, reversible and the irreversible events can be separated.
+For example, glass transitions (reversible) are separated from crystallization or relaxation (irreversible) in amorphous materials.